C# Json Serializer (How it Works For Developers)

 Dim jsonData As String = JsonConvert.SerializeObject(data)

-' Create PDF document using IronPDF
+' Create a PDF document using IronPDF

 Dim renderer = New ChromePdfRenderer()